 VoteCast: Massachusetts voters say nation headed wrong way

-A majority of voters casting midterm election ballots in Massachusetts said the country is headed in the wrong direction, according to a wide-ranging survey of the American electorate.

-As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 27 percent of Massachusetts voters said the country is on the right track, compared with 72 percent who said the country is headed in the wrong direction.
+As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 7 in 10 Massachusetts voters said the country is on the wrong track, compared with around 1 in 3 who said the country is headed in the right direction.

-Here's a snapshot of who voted and why in Massachusetts, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 135,000 voters and nonvoters _ including 3,939 voters and 567 nonvoters in the state of Massachusetts _ conducted for The Associated Press by NORC at the University of Chicago.
+Here's a snapshot of who voted and why in Massachusetts, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 139,000 voters and nonvoters — including 4,010 voters and 587 nonvoters in the state of Massachusetts — conducted for The Associated Press by NORC at the University of Chicago.

 TOP ISSUE: HEALTH CARE

-Health care was at the forefront of voters' minds: 24 percent named it as the most important issue facing the nation in this year's midterm elections.
-Others considered immigration (20 percent), the economy (16 percent), gun policy (13 percent) and the environment (11 percent) to be the top issue.
+Health care was at the forefront of voters' minds: Around 1 in 4 named it as the most important issue facing the nation in this year's midterm elections.
+One in 5 named immigration as the top issue, while around 1 in 6 named the economy.
+Around 1 in 10 said gun policy or the environment was the top issue.

 STATE OF THE ECONOMY

-Voters have a positive view of the nation's current economic outlook _ 67 percent said the nation's economy is good, compared with 33 percent who said it's not good.
+Voters have a positive view of the nation's current economic outlook — two-thirds said the nation's economy is good, compared with a third who said it's not good.

-For 33 percent of Massachusetts voters, President Donald Trump was not a factor they considered while casting their vote.
-By comparison, 66 percent said Trump was a reason for their vote.

 CONTROL OF CONGRESS

-Tuesday's elections will determine control of Congress in the final two years of Trump's first term in office, and 69 percent of Massachusetts voters said which party will hold control was very important as they considered their vote.
-Another 22 percent said it was somewhat important.
+Tuesday's elections determined control of Congress in the final two years of Trump's first term in office, although none of Massachusetts' seats in the House were competitive this year.
+Still, 7 in 10 Massachusetts voters said which party will hold control was very important as they considered their vote.
+Two in 10 said it was somewhat important.

 Online: